-Flows: 1580 cfs below the dam to Corbett Bridge.
+Flows: 560 cfs below Buffalo Bill Dam to Corbett Bridge.

 Streamers: Sculpzilla, Peanut Envy, Platte River Special, JawBreakers, Mena’s Slide Bugger.

 Should you want an immediate update on flows, water quality, hatches, fly suggestions, we advise you call, not email, North Fork Anglers at 307-527-7274 for that.
 We also suggest and recommend that you do the same for the 2022 Guided Trip season to reserve dates and guides.
 We are already getting bookings for late spring and summer trips in 2022.
 If you have your dates picked out, we urge you to get a deposit made as soon as possible so you don’t miss the chance to float or walk/wade Cody/Bighorn area rivers and streams.